NeuralLog/marketing/zero-knowledge-architecture.md

 Whether you choose NeuralLog Cloud or self-hosted NeuralLog, you get the same zero-knowledge security guarantees:

-1. **Same Client-Side Encryption**: All encryption happens on your systems
+1. **Same Client-Side Encryption**: All encryption happens on your systems through our TypeScript Client SDK
-2. **Same Zero-Knowledge Protocols**: Identical security architecture in both models
+2. **Same Zero-Knowledge Protocols**: Identical security architecture in both models, with the client SDK as the cornerstone
-3. **Same SDK Implementation**: The same secure client libraries power both options
+3. **Same SDK Implementation**: The same secure client libraries power both options, ensuring consistent security
+4. **No Trust Required**: Because the TypeScript Client SDK handles all cryptographic operations, you don't need to trust our infrastructure

 The primary differences are in operational aspects (management, scaling, updates) rather than security fundamentals.
+In both cases, the TypeScript Client SDK ensures that your data remains secure and private.

 ## Conclusion

 NeuralLog's zero-knowledge architecture represents a fundamental shift in logging and telemetry security.
 By ensuring that sensitive data is never exposed to our systems, we provide unprecedented security and privacy while still enabling powerful search, analysis, and AI integration capabilities.

+At the core of this architecture is our TypeScript Client SDK, which handles all cryptographic operations client-side.
+This cornerstone component ensures that sensitive data and encryption keys never leave your systems, giving you complete control over your data.

-This approach eliminates an entire class of security risks and gives you complete control over your sensitive data.
+This approach eliminates an entire class of security risks and provides a level of security that traditional logging systems simply cannot match.
+With NeuralLog, you can confidently log sensitive data knowing that even if our entire infrastructure were compromised, your data would remain secure.